Best Ways To Beat Belly Fat

 Fibre has many sources, and although we tend to think of prunes they are not the best source.
 Leafy greens, whole grains, nuts, and beans are all good for keeping away the fat that stays deep in your belly.

-That’s called visceral fat, and it’s the most dangerous kind because it can wrap around major organs, including your liver, pancreas, and kidneys.
+That’s visceral fat, and it’s the most dangerous kind because it can wrap around major organs, including your liver, pancreas, and kidneys so it is a very good idea to tackle it sooner rather than later.

 What won’t work

-Although it is very tempting, there are no “super foods” that burn off visceral fat.
-And you can’t tone it away with specific moves like crunches.
+Although it is very tempting, there are no super foods that burn off visceral fat and however long you are in the gym you can’t tone it away with specific moves like crunches.

 Instead, look for ways to upgrade your eating habits and add activity every day.
-Think about your average week and where might you be able to make some healthy changes.
+Think about your average week and where migh yout be able to make some healthy changes?

 What will work